Sept. 24, 2008

 Below, after this explanation, is a roulette simulation.
 Before you try it, let me tell you how it works and what it is supposed to show.

-To further test your understanding of probability concepts, we have another roulette simulation.
+To further test your understanding of probability concepts, I have another roulette simulation.
 This one has the bettor use a doubling system, a sure fire way to beat the odds?
+(This simulation uses a Java applet.)

 Evaluating Securities